 The Company currently leases its store locations with original, non-cancelable terms that in general range from three years to ten years.
 Store leases typically contain provisions for three to four renewal options of five years each.
 The exercise of lease renewal options is at the sole discretion of the Company.
 Most store leases also provide for minimum annual rentals and for payment of variable lease costs.
 In addition, some store leases also have provisions for additional rent based on a percentage of sales ("percentage rent") and others include rental payments adjusted periodically for inflation.
-The Company's lease agreements do not contain any material residual guarantees or material restrictive covenants.
 The Company does not have any financing leases.